1024jp/GzipSwift/README.md

 2. Append the built `Gzip.framework` to your project.
 3. Go to __General__ pane of the application target in your project.
 Add `Gzip.framework` to the __Embedded Binaries__ section.
     <br /><img src="Documentation/EmbeddedBinaries@2x.png" height="135"/>
-4. `import Gzip` in your Swift file and use in your code.

 ## License